-Welding Technology is a program that leads to a Diploma or Associate of Applied Science Degree for employment opportunities in the welding field.
-The program provides the skills and knowledge necessary for entry-level job production welding or job shop employment upon graduation.
+Welding Technology is a program that leads to a diploma or Associate of Applied Science Degree for employment opportunities in the welding/machine shop field.

 Students may enter at different stages of readiness and progress according to his/her abilities and efforts.
 Students will be assessed and evaluated as they complete each measurable performance objective.
 Upon completion of a set of prescribed technical competencies, students will be able to perform skills necessary to be successfully employed at the entry level or above with a selected occupation.

 WELD 1005 Safety is a prerequisite for all Welding Technology classes except night classes.